 Section 6.
 Endorsements of candidates and ballot measures.
 The executive board shall schedule an endorsement meeting the first Monday after filing week for the purpose of endorsing candidates or ballot measures.
 No motion for endorsement of a candidate opposing a candidate nominated by the 37th Legislative District Democrats will be considered.
-If this meeting falls on the same day as a regular meeting of the organization it will replace the regular meeting, if not it will be in lieu of the regular meeting of that month
+If this meeting does not fall on the same day as a regular meeting of the organization, it will be in lieu of the regular meeting that month.

 Section 7.
 Endorsement of candidates and ballot measures after primary elections.
 The executive board shall schedule an endorsement meeting after the primary election for the purpose of endorsing candidates or ballot measures in the general election, except that no endorsement shall be considered in races where a candidate endorsed or nominated by the District before the primary election advances to the general election.